A Rotor or Rotator is a mast-mounted, motor-driven device that permits you to

 control unit and an outdoor drive unit.
 The two are connected via a 3-conductor

-wire that carries the voltage and control signals.
+wire (not included) that carries the voltage and control signals.

 The compass heading (direction) you want the antenna to point can be entered